 D. Summary of Objectives

-EX-14-02 Leg 3 operations will focus on the two Gulf of Mexico polygons shown in figures 1 to 3 above.
+EX-14-02 Leg 3 operations will focus within the two Gulf of Mexico polygons shown in figures 1 to 3 above.
 The overall goal of this cruise is to collect data to aid the development of a baseline characterization of the operating areas.
-Daytime operations will focus on ROV dives while evening and night operations will be focused on CTD and Mapping operations.
+Daytime operations will focus on ROV dives, while evening and night operations will be focused on CTD and Mapping operations.

 Mission objectives for EX-14-02 Leg 3 include a combination of operational, science, education, outreach, surveys of opportunity, and data management objectives.
 They are: